2C (psychedelics)

 General structure of a 2C compound.

 2C (2C-x) is a general name for the family of psychedelic phenethylamines containing methoxy groups on the 2 and 5 positions of a benzene ring.
 Most of these compounds also carry lipophilic substituents at the 4 position, usually resulting in more potent and more metabolically stable and longer acting compounds.

 Most of the early 2C drugs were developed by Alexander Shulgin in the 1970s and 1980s and were reviewed in his 1991 book PiHKAL (Phenethylamines I Have Known And Loved).
 2C-B is the most popular of the 2C drugs.
+The prefix "2C" comes from the fact that they are phenethylamines rather than amphetamines and have two carbon atoms in their side chain, whereas the suffix (e.g.,the "–B" or "bromo" in the case of 2C–B) refers to the substituent at the 4-position.

 Use and effects

-The 2C drugs are orally active, are used at oral doses of 6 to 150 mg depending on the drug, and have durations of 3 to 48 hours depending on the drug.
-However, many have doses in the range of 10 to 60 mg and durations in the range of 4 to 12 hours.
+The 2C drugs are orally active at doses of 6to 150mg, depending on the drug, and have durations of 3to 48hours, also depending on the drug.
+Several have doses in the range of 10to 60mg and durations in the range of 4to 12hours.
 The 2C drugs produce psychedelic effects, such as perceptual enhancement, psychedelic visuals, and euphoria.
 Some, such as 2C-B, have also been reported to produce some entactogen-like effects, but findings in this area appear to be mixed.